Tamale Pie

-Tamale Pie is a juicy ground beef on top of a cornbread crust, all drenched in a bold enchilada sauce.
-This casserole recipe is an easy spin on tamales making it perfect for a weeknight dinner.
+Tamale Pie is seasoned ground beef on top of a cornbread crust, drenched in a bold enchilada sauce, and topped with cheese and tomatoes.
+This casserole recipe is an easy spin on tamales, making it perfect for a weeknight dinner!

 This Tamale pie is bold and flavorful!
-Loaded with ground taco meat, and lots of melted cheese, this is a dish the entire family will love!
-Plus it’s easy to make ahead, instructions are below.
-Serve this alongside some Chilled Cucumber Tomato Salad, or some Southwest Quinoa Bean Salad, and finish the meal with a slice of classic Tres Leches Cake!
+Serve this alongside a Chilled Cucumber Tomato Salad, or this Southwest Quinoa Bean Salad.
+You can finish off the meal with some classic Tres Leches Cake!

 What is Tamale Pie?